skykongkong8/i611_RobotManipulator/README.md

 ## Structure (Temporary)
 ### mechanical_analysis
 Here I tried to set mechanical model and solve the equation with Denavit-Hartenberg Kinematic Parameters and Homogenous Transformation Matrix with euler angles.
 (Basically Robot Forward Kinematics)
+You can perform coordinate transformation for every joint.
 In addition, this directory includes matrix calculator with characters, which can be utilized in versatile purposes.

 ### non_python_materials